PasinduOG/youtube-downloader/README.md

 - 🛠️ Updated all dependencies to the latest versions
 - 🔄 Improved file management with better error handling
 - 🌐 Added social media integration with Facebook link

+## 🔮 Upcoming Features

+- 🎬 Playlist support for batch downloading
+- 🔐 User accounts and download history
+- 📱 Native mobile applications
+- 🌐 Support for more video platforms
+- 🎯 Custom video trimming and editing

 ## 📜 License